Skip to main content

 1b: Individual user authentication

-Recommended for CRM: 📖 CRM ACLs
+Recommended for 📖 CRM ACLs

 With individual user authentication, the third-party platform fully manages access controls, ensuring that the user only has access to their own data.
-This approach is recommended when the third-party platform does not expose access to granular permissions via their API.
+This approach is recommended when the third-party platform does not expose access to granular permissions in their API.

 Part 2: How ACLs are updated